kksgandhi/personal_site/icebreaker questions.md

  - What do you think "snabby" means
  - How often do you use sunscreen?
  - Let's get through the ABCs as quickly as possible.
+ - What does the noise in your head sound like?
+ - Do the ABCs as fast as possible

 [[icebreaker games]]